 7.3A.6 Procedures for UE behind the 5G-RG accessing 5GC via trusted non-3GPP access network

-In a wireline access, the UE behind the 5G-RG can access 5GC via trusted non-3GPP access network, where the 5G-RG provides the connectivity to the TNGF.
+In wireline access, the UE behind the 5G-RG can access 5GC via trusted non-3GPP access network, where the 5G-RG provides the connectivity to the TNGF.
 The 5G-RG acts as TNAP with respect to the TNGF.

+NOTE: The UE behind the 5G-RG can also access the 5GC directly through 3GPP access.

 For the 5G-RG to provide connectivity to the UE behind it to access the 5GC via trusted non-3GPP access network, the 5G-RG registers to the 5GC and establishes a PDU session as described in 3GPP TS 23.316 [40].
 In order to achieve that: